ISRICWorldSoil/iso-28258-postgresql/README.md

 - Use Layer instead of ProfileElement? (issue #2)

-- Thesuarus for descriptive observations are not hierarchical, is it necessary?
+- Thesaurus for descriptive observations are not hierarchical, is it necessary?

 Diagrams
 --------